-Etna is the largest volcano in Europe, beautiful to visit.
-But how to get to the top of it?
+Etna is the largest volcano in Europe and is beautiful to visit.
+But how to go to the top of Etna?

-For a safe visit, we recommend a guided day or half-day excursion.
+For a safe visit, here are our tips on how to go to Mount Etna.
+A guided day or half-day excursion is ideal for getting to know this striking place.
 Equip yourself with trekking shoes and a windproof jacket and explore one of the most beautiful volcanic territories in the world.

 Hiking on Mount Etna.
 How to dress before an excursion

-First, an essential question for those who want to visit Etna is how to dress before a hike.
-Answer: it depends on the season and the temperatures.
+First of all, an important question for those planning how to go to Mount Etna is how to dress before a hike.
+Answer: it depends on the season and temperatures.

 If you go in winter, even in Sicily, there may be low temperatures, and on Etna, it is easy to encounter gusts of freezing wind and snowstorms.
 It is, therefore, necessary to bring a good jacket or coat, preferably waterproof or windproof; it is a good idea to cover your head with a cap or woolen hat and, of course, snow gloves and a scarf.
 A good pair of hiking boots and you already have everything you need for a safe excursion.

 If, on the other hand, you visit the volcano during the summer, don't be fooled by the hot temperatures in Sicily.
 On Etna, it may still be windy and colder due to the altitude.
 It is a good idea to dress comfortably and in layers: long but light trousers, a t-shirt, and a good sweatshirt.
 If your hike is in the evening, it will be better to cover up with a little extra.
 As for shoes, it is best NOT to opt for sandals or open shoes.
 Hiking or mountaineering shoe is ideal; if this is not available, a sneaker with a non-slip sole will also do to avoid losing contact with the ground.